 Now take a metal garden stake, preferably in green, and attach it to the mouth of the soda bottle with more green electrical tape.

-Continue to do this for the string of lights until you have a garden full of tulip flowers.
-Now go set the set of gorgeous blooms out in the garden and light up the night!
+Continue to do this for the string of lights until you have a garden full of glowing tulip flowers.
+Now go position the set of gorgeous blooms out in the garden and light up the night!

 Love these.
 Reminds me of the Field of Lights in Uluru, Australia

 I love this idea!
 Thank you!